heap-s/apollo-dbg/README.md

 - Stable releases (e.g. v1.0-stable-rc1) emerge when Apollo is fully functional.
 - Nightly releases (e.g. v1.1-nightly-rc) address patches/bug fixes and do not merge into master.

----

-*Do you see any improvements that would enhance this README?*